Bitcoin Outflows Reached $368M in Second Week of April: BofA Strategists

 Full disclaimer: This platform includes third party opinions.
 We do not endorse their accuracy.
 Digital asset prices can be volatile.
 Do your own research.
 See full terms here.

-Bitcoin has shown tremendous resilience this year, surging past $30,000, raking in over 80% in YTD gains.
-But data suggests that there could be more room for growth.
+Bitcoin has shown incredible endurance this year, rising beyond $30,000 and gaining more than 80% year to far.
+However, research suggests that there may be more room for expansion.

-The flagship cryptocurrency surpassed major asset classes in an impressive turnaround from the market-wide rout just a year ago.

-Bank of America Corp.’s strategists Alkesh Shah and Andrew Moss observed that a net $368 million of BTC was sent to personal wallets in the week through April 4.
-Interestingly, this period witnessed 2023’s second-largest net bitcoin outflow from crypto exchanges.
+In an amazing recovery from a year ago, the flagship cryptocurrency overtook key asset classes.
+Alkesh Shah and Andrew Moss of Bank of America Corp. observed that a net $368 million in BTC was sent to personal wallets in the week ending April 4.
+Surprisingly, this period had the second-largest net bitcoin outflow from crypto exchanges in 2023.

-The duo, in a note, highlighted that the trend of moving tokens from crypto platforms to their personal wallets typically means that investors are looking to hold them suggesting a waning sell pressure.
+In a note, the duo stated that the pattern of investors shifting tokens from crypto platforms to personal wallets often indicates that investors are looking to hold them, implying a decreasing sale pressure.

 “Investors transfer tokens from exchange wallets to their personal wallets when they intend to hold them (or HODL), indicating a potential decrease in sell pressure.”

-The BofA strategists also added that concerns regarding the US regulatory crackdown on crypto exchanges may have contributed to the outflow.
-For instance, bigwigs, including Coinbase and Binance, are facing major scrutiny from regulators in the country.
+Concerns over a US regulatory crackdown on cryptocurrency exchanges, according to the BofA strategists, may have contributed to the outflow.
+For example, significant players in the country, like as Coinbase and Binance, are under intense scrutiny from officials.

-The latest surge has once again sparked conversation around Bitcoin’s potential as a store of value.
-Analysts previously underscored the crypto-asset’s resilience while pointing out that it has weathered two previous “winters” before the 2022 downturn.
-The turnaround in each case yielded exponential returns.
+The current spike has reignited debate about Bitcoin’s utility as a store of value.
+Analysts have previously emphasized the crypto-asset’s endurance, pointing out that it has survived two previous “winters” prior to the 2022 dip.
+In each case, the turnaround produced exponential returns.

-Recently, Bernstein analysts said that favoring gold but not bitcoin is irrational, comparing the preference to “hating on a faster horse.”

-Robert F. Kennedy Jr, for one, believes Bitcoin is an asset that could grant individuals an “escape route” amid the turmoil in the financial sector.
-The nephew of former President John F. Kennedy, who filed documents with the US Federal Election Commission on April 5 to run as a Democratic presidential candidate in 2024, presented himself as a Bitcoin supporter.
+Bernstein analysts recently stated that choosing gold over bitcoin is foolish, comparing the choice to “hating on a faster horse.”
+For example, Robert F. Kennedy Jr. says Bitcoin is an asset that might provide individuals with a “escape route” from the financial sector’s upheaval.
+The nephew of former President John F. Kennedy positioned himself as a Bitcoin enthusiast in filings filed with the US Federal Election Commission on April 5 to run as a Democratic presidential candidate in 2024.

-Kennedy also went on to blame President Joe Biden for “weaponizing” the regulatory agencies in the country, such as the DOJ, and the FDIC, to force certain banks to halt operations to crypto entities at the end of last year.
+Kennedy also accused President Joe Biden of “weaponizing” the country’s regulatory bodies, such as the DOJ and the FDIC, by forcing certain banks to suspend operations to crypto firms at the end of last year.

 View full text